/

 IKEA Effect CRM

-Michael I. Norton of the Harvard Business School wrote about the positives of the IKEA effect on consumer products in 2011.
+Michael I. Norton of Harvard Business School wrote in 2011 about the positive effects of IKEA on consumer products.

-Today, companies like Shoe Zero let you design your shoes.
+Today, companies like Shoe Zero allow you to design your own shoes.

 The IKEA Effect and Business Software